datascience-course/2016-website/syllabus.md

 ### Textbooks

 There is no required textbook for the class.
-However, students may consult the following textbooks for reference.
+However, students may find it useful to consult the following textbooks for reference.

 Joel Grus, [Data Science from Scratch: First Principles with Python](http://www.amazon.com/Data-Science-Scratch-Principles-Python/dp/149190142X), O'Reilly Media (2015).
 {% comment %}